-Squirrel: He has an exciting looking book Coming Sooner, Safer, Happier, which is all about Agile transformations at large companies I think.
+Squirrel: He has an exciting looking book coming Sooner, Safer, Happier, which is all about Agile transformations at large companies.

-Jeffrey: That’s right.
-So I’m really excited about Jon’s book, and it was great to have him in the session.
-And one of the things we were talking about is the difficulty as you’d expect would come up on topics like changing behaviour.
-You get a group of people who are the kind of people who self-select to attend conferences.
-And these are people who are often looking to try to, as they say, ‘create change in their organisations’.
-And we got on this topic of the difficulty and the observation that it’s not that people resist change, they resist being changed.
-And, Jon, I think it was who made the connection to a complex adaptive system, which is what we build these organisations, we build the teams we build.
-They are naturally going to try to adapt and to keep a sense of stasis.
-So this is much like the human body with homeostasis.
-The way we try to keep our systems the same, we try to self regulate.
-And as the environment around us changes, we try to keep a constant temperature.
-We try to keep a constant pH in our bloodstream and things of that nature.
+Jeffrey: I’m really excited about Jon’s book, and it was great to have him in the session.
+One of the things we were talking about was the difficulties that arise when changing behaviour.
+The group of people who self-select to attend conferences are people who are often looking to try to ‘create change in their organisations’.
+We got on this topic of the difficulty and the observation that it’s not that people resist change, they resist being changed.
+Jon made the connection to a complex adaptive system, which is what we build in these organisations.
+The teams we build are naturally going to try to adapt and to keep a sense of stasis, like the human body with homeostasis.

-Squirrel: Fancy word for this is homeostasis, isn’t it, that you’re trying to maintain a consistent state and your body is adapted to sweat when it’s hot and to shiver when it’s cold and therefore keep your temperature the same?
+Squirrel: You’re trying to maintain a consistent state and your body is adapted to sweat when it’s hot and to shiver when it’s cold and therefore keep your temperature the same.

-Jeffrey: That’s right.
-Exactly.
-And what we’re showing is a property of resilience, which is that there’s the external perturbations and yet we maintain ourselves and the systems that we’re part of.
-Jon said, well, any time you have humans involved, you’re going to have a complex adaptive system, It’s going to have this emergent properties, and that will tend towards keeping itself consistent.
+Jeffrey: Exactly.
+What we’re showing is a property of resilience.
+There’s external perturbations and yet we maintain ourselves and the systems that we’re part of.
+Jon said any time you have humans involved, you’re going to have a complex adaptive system.
+It’s going to have these emergent properties, and will tend towards keeping itself consistent.
 So he says when we’re thinking about changing we need to recall that these systems we have, because they’re composed of humans, will be complex adaptive systems.
-And that led to real interesting sort of image in my head, because it’s not just that the human systems themselves are complex adaptive systems, but they’re composed of nodes, which is the people.
-Each individual person themselves are a complex adaptive system and this is where, you know, as individuals we resist being change.
+It’s not just that the systems themselves are complex adaptive systems, but they’re composed of nodes, which is the people.
+Each individual person themselves are a complex adaptive system and this is where as individuals, we resist being changed.
 If someone tells us that we should change our behaviour, our initial reaction typically is not ‘Hey, that’s a good point.
 I should consider that.’
-It tends to be well no and we have all the reasons to not change.
-And that’s a source of individual resistance.
-And I’m sure that’s something that you and I have experienced many times.
+It tends to be ‘no,’ and we have reasons to not change.
+That’s a source of individual resistance I’m sure you have experienced many times.

 A Client Story

-Jeffrey: Yeah, and I like this because I have a couple of thoughts about this.
-And one is if we go back that quote, I started with it, “People don’t resist change. they resist being changed.”
-Jon brought it up.
-But he also properly attributed to Peter Senge, who, of course, talks about learning organisations.
-And what you’re doing is you’re trying to make sure that you don’t miss the opportunity to learn from these people and as you said, make them part of the process and as opposed to being victims and having change imposed, which is so often where the resistance come from.
-And that idea of people resisting being changed goes back to something we’ve talked to on the podcast before many times about Dr. David Burns and his Feeling Good podcast.
-And he talks to something in his team therapy and he talks about a process of the T.E.A.M.
-Acronym.
-The ‘A’ stands for agenda setting and he talks about paradoxical agenda setting.
-And he says it’s important to have agenda setting with the patient because the number one source of failure of therapy is it fails because of resistance engendered by the therapist trying to change the patient.
-And just as Senge you would predict people resist that.
-So even though they’ve come for help, when they feel that someone’s trying to change them, they naturally resist.
-And we were talking about at an individual level and this was described in this Lean Coffee session and I don’t recall who said it.
-There was another quote that someone put in there they said “the harder you push against the system, the harder the system pushes back.”
-And there’s a nice sort of nested nature here of the entire network that the organisation as a complex adaptive system, pushing back against the attempt to impose change.
+Jeffrey: Jon brought up that quote “People don’t resist change, they resist being changed,” and he properly attributed it to Peter Senge, who of course talks about learning organisations.
+You’re trying to make sure that you don’t miss the opportunity to learn from these people.
+As you said, make them part of the process as opposed to being victims and having change imposed, which is so often where the resistance come from.
+People resisting being changed goes back to Dr. David Burns and his Feeling Good podcast.
+He says the number one source of failure in therapy is it fails because of resistance engendered by the therapist trying to change the patient.
+Even though they’ve come for help, when they feel that someone’s trying to change them, they naturally resist.
+This was described in this Lean Coffee session as “the harder you push against the system, the harder the system pushes back.”
+The organisation is a complex adaptive system, pushing back against the attempt to impose change.

 Squirrel: Which makes sense if you think about homeostasis.
-Right?
-If I turn up the temperature, turn up the heat, you’re going to start sweating.
+If I turn up the temperature, you’re going to start sweating.
 Your body is going to try to get back to the state it was in before.

-Jeffrey: That’s right.
-And so the similar thing happens with individuals, even a therapy session, even in a therapy session where someone has come to get help.
-And what I like about David Burns system and the way he gets around this is he essentially accepts it and he says, ‘OK, I can’t change people and so I shouldn’t be doing that’.
-And in fact, we’ll go further and say, maybe you shouldn’t change.
-And he calls this ‘sitting with open hands’, you know, and he goes even a bit further.
-He’ll say, you know, you are doing these things that you’re doing for very good reasons.
-In fact, maybe you come here saying that you’re a bit anxious and he’ll say, ‘I’m not sure we want to change that.’
+Jeffrey: A similar thing happens with individuals, even in a therapy session where someone has come to get help.
+What I like about David Burns’s system and the way he gets around this is he accepts it and says, ‘OK, I can’t change people and so I shouldn’t be doing that’.
+In fact he’ll say maybe you shouldn’t change.
+He calls this ‘sitting with open hands.’
+He’ll say you are doing these things for very good reasons.
+Maybe you come here saying that you’re a bit anxious and he’ll say, ‘I’m not sure we want to change that.’

-Jeffrey: And he goes further.
-Let’s make a list.
-Let’s make a list of all the ways that anxiety could be helpful, not only helpful, but that it says something good and positive about you.
+Jeffrey: Let’s make a list of all the ways that anxiety could be helpful, or that it says something good and positive about you.

 Squirrel: You’re you’re anxious about your child who’s away in the military, for example.
 You’re showing that you care deeply about your child and that you’re concerned and you want your child to live and have a happy life.
 And this child is off participating in a war somewhere.
 Well, that’s naturally concerning to you.
 And it shows that you’re a good mother.
 These are all very good things.
 Why would you want to change that?

-Jeffrey: Exactly.
-And so it’s a conversation with the person where it’s going to be the decision to change or not, it’s going to be on them.
+Jeffrey: The decision to change or not is going to be on them.
 They need to embrace it.
-And with the insight that if they don’t embrace it, then in fact, then they’re not going to change.
-And you can save a lot of time and heartache by having that conversation.
-And you can make people more open to change when they realise that they have that choice.
-And so what often happens is people say, ‘well, yes, it’s true, these are good traits’.
-But in fact, he goes a bit further and says, let’s talk about the downsides if you did change and you weren’t anxious.
-So he kind of pulls out all their reasons to not change and makes that part of the conversation.
-And part of that then allows them to see and weigh the options.
-Yes, there are those benefits.
-But at the same time, there are changes.
-There’s elements of change that I would value and it becomes a choice.
-So that idea of getting past, allowing the patient to get past their own inner resistance as part of the agenda setting reminds me a bit of this, what technique you’re looking to do, where you are having a real conversation around the value of what people are currently doing.
-And because you genuinely say you believe coming in that people are hard doing things for a reason, that these systems and behaviours and processes that they have, that they’ve been enacting, that there was some reason for it, there was some value for it.
-And if you if you want to improve the situation, if you want the team to be able to move to something better, you really have to start with valuing the good parts of what they’ve actually been doing and recognising that there was value in it.
+If they don’t embrace it, then in fact, they’re not going to change.
+You can save a lot of time and heartache by having that conversation.
+You can make people more open to change when they realise that they have that choice.
+But in fact, he goes a bit further still and says, let’s talk about the downsides if you did change and you weren’t anxious.
+So he pulls out all their reasons to not change and makes that part of the conversation.
+That then allows them to see and weigh the options.
+That idea of allowing the patient to get past their own inner resistance as part of the agenda setting reminds me a bit of this, the technique you’re looking to do, where you are having a real conversation around the value of what people are currently doing.
+You genuinely believe coming in that people are doing things for a reason.
+If you want to improve the situation, you really have to start with valuing the good parts of what they’ve actually been doing and recognising that there was value in it.

 Squirrel: Exactly.
-And that’s the mindset that you want to have, because as these folks go off in a kind of preparing myself for for training them next week as they go off to have these discussions, I want them to come back saying, ‘hey, you know, we were going to do X and boy X would be a terrible thing to do.
+As these folks go off to have these discussions, I want them to come back saying, ‘hey, you know, we were going to do X and boy X would be a terrible thing to do.
 We’ve got to do Y instead, because I discovered this very useful thing from this part of the business’.
 That’s the outcome that I’m looking for.
-And that’s the mindset that you want to have, because almost certainly there’s something that’s driving the resistance that is useful.
-There’s some reason that the person you’re talking to is.
-Trying to get back to a previous state and if you can value that and make them part of informing you and then coming up with a better solution, you’re likely to have a much more successful change.
+That’s the mindset that you want to have, because almost certainly there’s something driving the resistance that is useful.
+There’s some reason that the person you’re talking to is trying to get back to a previous state.
+If you can value that and make them part of informing you and coming up with a better solution, you’re likely to have a much more successful change.
 So that’s what we’re going to be doing.

-Jeffrey: Yep.
-This is the one element - well, there’s many things I was excited about from the conference but is here just a few hours after the end, that’s one thing that I had very much on my mind.
-This idea of the human organisations as complex adaptive systems composed of complex adaptive systems, which are the people themselves and the value of conversations as a way of influencing the complex adaptive system and learning from it, and especially like this focus on learning, because we end up, ideally we end up having this conversation with mutual learning.
-And one of the outcomes that the system itself adapts in a more positive way.
+Jeffrey: This idea of the human organisations as complex adaptive systems composed of people, themselves complex adaptive systems, highlights the value of conversations as a way of influencing the system and learning from it.
+Ideally we end up having this conversation with mutual learning.
+One of the outcomes is that the system itself adapts in a more positive way.
 It starts to value the learning element and you end up with different dynamics.
-And that ability to change the dynamics of the whole system through changing the individual nodes through conversations is the image I had in my head, which I wanted to share with the audience.
+That ability to change the dynamics of the whole system through changing the individual nodes through conversations is the image I wanted to share.

 Jeffrey: Thanks Squirrel.